ekzhu/datasketch/README.md

 The Jaccard similarity threshold must be set at initialization, and cannot be changed.
 So does the `num_perm` parameter.
-Similar to MinHash, higher `num_perm` can improve the accuracy of LSH, but increase query cost, since more processing is required as the MinHash gets bigger.
+Similar to MinHash, higher `num_perm` can improve the accuracy of `MinHashLSH`, but increase query cost, since more processing is required as the MinHash gets bigger.
-Unlike MinHash, the benefit of higher `num_perm` seems to be limited for LSH - it looks like when `num_perm` becomes greater than the dataset cardinality, both precision and recall starts to decrease.
+Unlike MinHash, the benefit of higher `num_perm` seems to be limited for `MinHashLSH` - it looks like when `num_perm` becomes greater than the dataset cardinality, both precision and recall starts to decrease.
 I experimented with the